 You may invite more than one user at a time by clicking the "+" icon at the top right of the form.
 Note that your OneCloud license will only include a certain number of "Admin" and "Read and Monitor" (non-admin) users.
 If you try to invite more users than your license permits, you will receive an error message with the relevant details.

 To create a new user group, enter the Admin section and select "Users and Groups".
 From here, hover over the "+" icon in the bottom right, and click the "Add Group" icon (see screenshot below).

 Once you have your groups set up, you'll need to ensure that users in these groups have the power to perform the desired actions.
 To set permissions on your groups, enter the Admin section and click "Users and Groups".
 From here, select the "Access" sub-menu.
 You'll be taken to a page with all of your groups, so select the group for which you want to set permissions.

 Each checkbox represents a permission level in OneCloud.
 For workspaces and environments, the permissions (from left to right) are: Read, Edit, Create, and Admin.
-You'll also notice that when you hover over each checkbox, the permission level will appear as a tooltip.

 All permission levels include the privileges of the previous level.
 For example, if you had "Admin" access on a workspace, you would also be able to create, edit and view environments within that workspace